 Display of significant features - switching to original

-Users must be provided means to easily switch on and off the interoperability function and display the only the ENC data.
+Users must be provided means to easily switch on and off the interoperability function and display only the ENC data.

 Portrayal distinguishability - colour set-asides

-Special consideration should be made when creating portrayal rules related to colour choices for a product specification that is on the list of ECDIS relevant product specifications.
+Special consideration must be made when creating portrayal rules related to colour choices for a product specification that is on the list of ECDIS relevant product specifications.
 S-101 ENC portrayal follow the rules laid out in S-4, where it is stated that certain colours have specific meaning.
 For example, S-4 gives indications for magenta line meaning something non-physical, while black line means a physical item.
 See IHO S-4 B-141 to B-145 for additional details.

 On ENC the light sectors marking intricate inshore channels in for example Scandinavian waters are shown in red, green, and yellow.